berkeley-scf/r-bootcamp-fall-2023/README.md

 # r-bootcamp-fall-2023
 UC Berkeley R Bootcamp, August 2023

-This is the website for the tenth annual R bootcamp at Berkeley.
+This is the website for the 11th annual R bootcamp at Berkeley.
 The bootcamp will be an intensive two-day introduction to R using RStudio, held all day on Saturday August 19 and Sunday August 20, 2023.

 See below for information on:
   - [workshop schedule and links to the modules](schedule)